yourstrulyhb/my-repo/README.md

 # How to setup virtual environment

 Hi!
 This is a document file for creating a virtual environment in Python.
-Below are the steps alongside explanations.
+Below are the steps and instructions.

 ## 1. Run `python -m venv <name_of_environment>` in a terminal.